No, no. In your own words.

 And the guy (the master of the house said his name is George), told the master of the house that he was interested in his daughter, you know, meaning Charlotte.
 He said she wasn't like other girls he's known.

-Oh my god!
+Oh my gawd!
 I just want Charlotte to be happy.
 How can it matter that she's a maid?
 What difference does it make?

 Doesn't she have any rights?

-But, in 1868, when you currently exist, women's compliance of these traditional roles are beginning to wane.
+But, in the mid 1800s when you currently exist, women's compliance of these traditional roles are beginning to wane.

 Two years later, many of these same attendees organized the first National Women's Right's convention in Massachusetts, USA, while similar women's rights movements developed in England and Europe.
 These first gatherings of the feminist movement wanted to attain women's suffrage (the right to vote in political elections), gain better education and working standards, as well as dissolve the contrasting principles and inequality between men and women.
 This is known as the first-wave feminism.